Biology Undergraduate Major (BS, HBS)

 Students majoring in Biology cannot seek a dual or double major in Biochemistry and Biophysics, Biochemistry and Molecular Biology, BioHealth Sciences, Botany, Microbiology or Zoology.

-Declaring an option can modify the statistics and elective areas of the major.
+Declaring an option can modify the elective areas of the major.
 For further information, see MyDegrees or the Integrative Biology website.

 Code | Title | Credits |